 In cases where disputes arise and an agreement cannot be reached, the divorce process becomes more complex and lengthy.
 Legal steps and negotiations can add several months to the process.
 If you and your spouse are unable to reach a settlement agreement at any point, going to trial will require even more time, usually exceeding a year.

 While immediate divorces are impossible in Maryland there are ways to expedite the divorce process.
 Our legal team is here to guide you through the process.
 Our divorce lawyers are well-versed in Maryland’s complex divorce laws and can provide the necessary support and expertise to achieve a favorable outcome.
-Contact us today to schedule a consultation and protect your interests during this challenging time.
+Contact the legal team at Petrelli Previtera today to schedule a consultation and protect your interests during this challenging time.